 The Federal Family Educational Rights and Privacy Act (FERPA) and the State of California Information Practices Act protect the student's right to privacy as guaranteed by the Constitution of the State of California.
-These are outlined in the Official University Notice: Policy Governing Disclosure of Information from Student Records (FERPA).
+These are outlined in the Official University Notice: Policy Governing Disclosure of Information from Student Records (FERPA) (https://registrar.berkeley.edu/dacademic-policies-procedures/ferpa).
 (More about FERPA appears in Module 1.)